No Surprise Billing - Understanding Your Bill

 Glossary for Sample Bill (Statement)

-This glossary of terms was prepared to help you understand your bill or statement.
+This glossary of terms was prepared to help you understand our hospital billing process and things you may see on your bill or statement.

 Account number (visit number) — The unique reference number assigned to each hospital encounter.